Code Completion (IntelliSense)

 To get you familiar with ReSharper's code completion features, here are some implementation basics:

-If necessary, you can always return to the native Visual Studio's IntelliSense.
+If necessary, you can always return to the Visual Studio's native's IntelliSense.
 To do so, select Visual Studio on the page of ReSharper options.

 Two other completion commands, Smart Completion Control+Shift+Space and Import Symbol Completion Control+Alt+Space, which are available always, independently of the selected option for standard completion commands, apply advanced algorithms to add more items to the suggestion list.